---include and --source were specified while running code.
-Both are meant to focus measurement on a particular part of your source code, so --include is ignored in favor of --source. - Conflicting dynamic contexts (dynamic-conflict) The [run] dynamic_context option is set in the configuration file, but something (probably a test runner plugin) is also calling the Coverage.switch_context() function to change the context.
+- --include is ignored because --source is set (include-ignored) Both --include and --source were specified while running code.
+Both are meant to focus measurement on a particular part of your source code, so --include is ignored in favor of --source. - Conflicting dynamic contexts (dynamic-conflict) The [run] dynamic_context option is set in the configuration file, but something (probably a test runner plugin) is also calling the Coverage. switch_context() function to change the context.
 Only one of these mechanisms should be in use at a time.